 A PEEK (and a PEKK) at laser sintering

 In terms of total demand, we expect PEEK and PEKK powders—especially those reinforced with carbon for even superior mechanical properties—to become widely used in powder bed fusion for manufacturing of end-use parts.

 Leading laser sintering system supplier EOS offers its own certified PEEK material, making it the only current provider of a readily approved advanced thermoplastic powder for its own polymer powder bed fusion technology.
 An increasing number of third-party options have also been successfully utilized on EOS machines.
 These include applications and materials from RAUCH, a German CNC service provider that has developed a significant expertise on PEEK 3D printing both by filament extrusion and laser sintering.

 Among the larger polymer manufacturers, Evonik has been developing new 3D printing materials for polymer powder bed fusion since at least 2014 and has also been identified in the development of PEEK 3D printing materials for laser sintering.
 Arkema is also working to develop a range of specific grade of Kepstan PEKK powders, that can be used in laser sintering processes to make parts exhibiting extreme toughness.

 Oxford Performance Materials (OPM), a US-based AM service company operating in both the medical and aerospace segments, is one of the leaders in PEKK applications using a modified version of EOS machines and a proprietary process called high-performance additive manufacturing (HPAM).
 Its OXPEKK products are comprised of OPM’s family of proprietary poly-ether-ketone-ketone (PEKK) formulations.
-With the commercial launch of OXPEKK Custom Compounds last year, OPM is moving on to address critical unmet needs in key markets including the medical, aerospace, automotive, electronics, energy and semiconductor industries.
+With the commercial launch of OXPEKK Custom Compounds, OPM moved on to address critical unmet needs in key markets including the medical, aerospace, automotive, electronics, energy and semiconductor industries.